cmtimran/Machine-Learning-Lab/README.md

-# Machine Learning Lab Assignments
+# Machine Learning Basics Lab

 This repository contains lab assignments from the Machine Learning course at the University of Debrecen.